 In accordance with Article 11(a) of the Procedure, the WIPO Center formally notified the Respondent of the Objection, and the proceedings commenced on April 18, 2013.
-In accordance with Article 11(b) and relevant communication provisions of the Procedure, the Response was timely filed with the WIPO Center on May 18, 2013.
+In accordance with Article 11(b) and relevant communication provisions of the Procedure, the Response was timely filed with the WIPO Center on May 17, 2013.

 The WIPO Center received on April 25, 2013 a proposal from the Objector to consolidate the Objection with the objections in cases LRO2013-0043 to LRO2013-0048.
-The Respondent did not respond to the Objector's request; however, other affected parties expressed opposition to aspects of the Objector's consolidation proposal.
+The Applicant expressed a willingness to consolidate, however other affected parties expressed opposition to aspects of the Objector's consolidation proposal.
 In accordance with Article 12 of Procedure and Paragraph 7(d) of the WIPO Rules for New gTLD Dispute Resolution, the WIPO Center did not make a decision to consolidate the referenced LRO Objections for purposes of Article 12(b) of the Procedure.

-The WIPO Center appointed William R. Towns, Maxim H. Waldbaum, and the Honorable Neil Brown Q.C. as the Panel in this matter on June 14, 2013.
+The WIPO Center appointed William R. Towns, Maxim H. Waldbaum, and the Honorable Neil Brown Q.C as the Panel in this matter on June 14, 2013.
 The Panel finds that it was properly constituted.
 Each member of the Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the WIPO Center to ensure compliance with Article 13(c) of the Procedure and Paragraph 9 of WIPO Rules for New gTLD Dispute Resolution.

-The Objector on May 30, 2013 submitted to the Center an unsolicited Request for Additional Submissions to Supplement Legal Rights Objection ("Request for Additional Submissions"), seeking to submit survey evidence directed to the primary meaning of "mail" in the minds of the U.S. public and its association with the Objector.
-The Objector also requested that the Panel require the Respondent to disclose further information regarding a survey report discussed in the Response.
-The Respondent, on June 21, 2013, lodged with the Center its objector submitted to the Objector's request on both counts.
+The Objector on May 29, 2013 submitted to the Center an unsolicited Request for Additional Submissions to Supplement Legal Rights Objection ("Request for Additional Submissions"), seeking to submit survey evidence directed to the primary meaning of "mail" in the minds of the U.S. public and its association with the Objector.
+The Respondent on June 5, 2013 lodged with the Center an objection to the Objector's Request for Additional Submission on various grounds.
 Subsequently, on July 10, 2013, the Objector submitted to the Center a Request for Hearing, asserting, inter alia, that the case involves novel issues and that the Panel would benefit from a further explanation of the Parties' positions.
-The Respondent lodged an objection to this request with the Center on July 11, 2013.
+The Respondent has submitted an objection to such request.

-4. Factual Background
+4. Factual Background1